Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-Yeah.
-There's a lot of screentime apps.
-Since I was on the podcast, actually someone came to the conference last week and walked up to me and said that she was super inspired by Opal and up created her own version of a screentime app.
-And I think it's one of the kind of very popular categories these days.
-The thing is that you ...
-First of all, I think the way I see competition is I think that it's actually a net positive for us.
+The thing is, first of all, I think the way I see competition is I think that it's actually a net positive for us.
 I think what it does is it helps more people realize that this problem is real, educate the market, get more people to use apps.
-And there's five billion people in the world that have a smartphone.
-And maybe today, probably, give or take, a few dozen million that have used the screen time app or using a screen time app.
-So there's still a kind of massive opportunity to grow.
+There's five billion people in the world that have a smartphone.
+Maybe today, probably, give or take, a few dozen million that have used the screen time app or using a screen time app.
+There's still a kind of massive opportunity to grow.

-How do I manage?
-How does it help me manage my screen tab?
-Is it going to be blocking apps?
-That's crazy.
-That's not really something that I want to do. " And so the problem that I think we need to address as a category is how do we actually create something that these people can use?
-That's not what Opal already does, but that's what other things.
-And that's really what we're trying to build for Opal, which is figuring out how we can make it so much easier to use a screen time app, no setup required, and that it's not just about restriction, that it's really about being able to coach you in your day-to-day.
-So that's kind of a long-winded answer, but I think that I applaud competition.
-I think it helps educate the market, but I think it's also the opportunity is much larger and it's going to require innovation and new kinds of apps and completely new kinds of UI that you're probably not going to get by just typing in cloud like make an Opal copy in five minutes, right?
+The problem that I think we need to address as a category is how do we actually create something that these people can use that's not what Opal already does, but that's other things?
+That's really what we're trying to build for Opal, which is figuring out how we can make it so much easier to use a screen time app, no setup required.
+That it's not just about restriction.
+That it's really about being able to coach you in your day-to-day.

 David Barnard:

 Yeah.
-And we've seen this play out for years, even without AI coding.
+We've seen this play out for years, even without AI coding.
 It's not that hard.
-The engineering side is a lot of hours, but it's not some insurmountable thing and it never has been.
-And so you look at some of the big categories like language learning, Duolingo, despite the recent setback in its stock price is still a multi-billion dollar company making over a billion dollars a year.
-And then you look at that category and there are just so many apps and huge ones.
+The engineering side is a lot of hours, but it's not some insurmountable thing.
+It never has been.
+You look at some of the big categories like language learning.
+Duolingo, despite the recent setback in its stock price is still a multi-billion dollar company making over a billion dollars a year.
+Then you look at that category.
+There are just so many apps, and huge ones.
 Babbel is massive, right up there nipping on their heels.
-And so I think for the broader industry, and then for Opal specifically, you're still going to have category winners like Opal that are like the brand in the space, even if there are hundreds of apps that do the same thing.
-And to your point earlier, it's like, yeah, you can copy Opal pretty, or easier than ever to copy aspects of Opal, but you can't copy the soul.

-You can't copy the taste that went into it.
-And as people experiment with these apps, they'll probably be hungry for more and then go looking for the best app to do it.
-And I think Opal as kind of the leader in the space, and as you've grown the team and improved the product, it just becomes this momentum that isn't going to get stopped by 200 more people vibe coding another screen time app.
+As people experiment with these apps, they'll probably be hungry for more, and then go looking for the best app to do it.
+I think Opal as the leader in the space, as you've grown the team, and improved the product, it just becomes this momentum that isn't going to get stopped by 200 more people vibe coding another screen time app.

 Kenneth Schlenker:

-Yeah.
-I mean, can I bring you in my next investor pitch?
-I love that.
 No, I fully believe it.
-And then one more thing is, we talked about what happened since the last podcast.
-And one of the thing I mentioned is, and we had a hard paywall, now we're truly freemium.
-So we give away the product for free.
-And that's also something that I think is very valuable for us in the long run because we're getting to a point where we passed a million DAUs, as you said, and we're growing really fast.
-And it comes to a point where people have heard about the app and they hear it from their friends, and we see a lot of interesting dynamics of students that are using it together.
-We see interesting dynamics also in the family world where you have maybe a teenager in the family that's using the app and actually recommend it to their parents all the other way around.
+Then one more thing is, we talked about what happened since the last podcast.
+One of the thing I mentioned is, and we had a hard paywall, now we're truly freemium.
+We give away the product for free.
+That's also something that I think is very valuable for us in the long run.
+Because we're getting to a point where we passed a million DAUs, as you said.
+We're growing really fast.

 David Barnard:

-I wanted to dig a little deeper into the switch to freemium because that was a big deal for Opal.
+I wanted to dig a little deeper into the switch to freemium, because that was a big deal for Opal.
 You shared a slide in your presentation showing that your download to paid dropped from 20% all the way down to 9%, which sounds super scary to have your conversion more than cut in half, but why did that ultimately end up being good for the company?

 Kenneth Schlenker:

-No, we did that.
-So we gave it away the product for free and you mentioned that our paid penetration, so that's how many people are paying subscribers within the monthly active users went from about 20% to 9%.
-And that's scary when you see this chart, but it was the right decision.
 The reason it's the right decision is because when you give the product away for free, the people that are using the product become your marketing.
-And so what we've seen as a consequence is also a shift where we have a lot more organic growth than we ever have.
+What we've seen as a consequence is also a shift where we have a lot more organic growth than we ever have.
 It's massively increased.
-And what we're able to do is we're able to accelerate this organic growth as well with some features we can talk about.
-Another thing that we've seen is as a consequence of freeium is that we have a different kind of new kind of user, we have a new segment that exists.
+What we're able to do is we're able to accelerate this organic growth as well with some features we can talk about.

-So what I would say is, I think that the freemium strategy is really helpful to be able to grow organically and also unlock new segments that aren't necessarily people that will actually pay upfront for products.
-And so it depends on what you're looking for as an app founder, whether you're trying to build lifestyle business, but if you're trying to truly create a product that has the potential to get used by hundreds of millions of people or billions of people, which is really what we think we must do because of the size of the problem we're facing, then I think Freema is a really good strategy to get there.
-Yeah, so to sum it up.
-We've seen a decrease in our conversion to paid, but we've also seen as a consequence of that an explosion of our DAUs and revenue with it.
-So it's a short-term, scary drop, but what happens in the long-term is that it pays back tenfold.
+It depends on what you're looking for as an app founder, whether you're trying to build lifestyle business, but if you're trying to truly create a product that has the potential to get used by hundreds of millions of people or billions of people, which is really what we think we must do because of the size of the problem we're facing, then I think freemium is a really good strategy to get there.

 David Barnard: